 2. Creative Writer / Contributor to magazines / Content Creation Websites

 This is one way to write articles and earn money in India.
 This also helps you build credibility as a writer because when you finally pitch your work to a publisher, you will have lots of writing visible online with your name on it.

-Due to the recent surge in online reading apps, the content preferences of audiences have also seen a shift from the usual news to the unusual news articles.
-Online platforms like LBB, BPB, What’s up Life, Buzzfeed, Scroll, Huffington Post etc. have a huge demand for write ups on current topics which are not only about the trending news items but also other things like a latest movie, a new bestseller or a controversy that erupted on Twitter or other social media platforms.
+Due to the recent surge in online reading apps, the content preferences of audiences have also seen a shift from straitjacketed news to more eccentric and trending news.
+Online platforms like LBB, BPB, What’s up Life, Buzzfeed, Scroll, Huffington Post, etc. have a huge demand for write-ups on current topics which are not limited to political news and extend to news surrounding a recent movie, a new bestseller, or a controversy that erupted on a social media platform.
 Entertaining and engaging content is always in demand in various forms.
-Gradually you can identify a niche and build a portfolio on it too.
-If your goal is to be a non-fiction writer whose books are based on a specific area of expertise, then this portfolio can also help you bag that much coveted publishing deal.
-The next question in your mind is how to find online article writing jobs for beginners in India.
+Gradually you can identify a niche and build a portfolio that revolves around it.
+If your goal is to be a non-fiction writer whose books are based on a specific area of expertise, then a portfolio that focuses on this area of expertise could help you bag a much-coveted publishing deal for it.
+You must now be wondering where to find online article writing jobs for beginners in India.

-A lot of magazines and online portals share their call for pitches online with the appropriate pay that can be expected.
+You will be glad to know that a lot of magazines and online portals share their call for pitches online, and also mention the appropriate pay that can be expected.
 This work is possible for Indian as well as international platforms.
-Here’s a curated list of Twitter handles and newsletters which keep sharing such opportunities on a regular basis.
+Here is a curated list of Twitter handles and newsletters which regularly share such opportunities.

-It’s all write ( This is a newsletter by Joanna where she shares writing opportunities apart from tips from leading industry experts.
+It’s all write ( This is a newsletter by Joanna where she shares writing opportunities and tips from leading industry experts.
 It has both paid and free options.
-And I say this from my own experience – the paid option is worth every penny you spend on it!)
+And I say this from my own experience – the paid option is worth the money spent on it!)

 Call for pitches – A curated list by a well-respected journalist who shares various freelancing writing opportunities from time to time.